 A 2013 Canadian review outlines what Methadone and Suboxone are and how they differ.
 Methadone is an opioid receptor agonist.
 Suboxone is a combination of an opioid receptor agonist (Buprenorphine) and an opioid receptor antagonist (Naloxone).
 Methadone attaches to the opioid receptors and blocks the high from opiates like codeine and heroin.
 It was originally developed in 1937 to help those suffering from extreme pain.
 Methadone today allows people to manage the often painful opioid withdrawal symptoms while also preventing them from experiencing a high if they do return to using substances.
 Without pharmaceutical intervention like this, over 80% of people who detox from opiates go back to using substances very shortly after.

 Buprenorphine (part of Suboxone) helps aid in the relief of withdrawal symptoms as well but is not as strong as methadone.
 Combined with Naloxone it creates Suboxone.
 The addition of Naloxone is to prevent misuse of the medication.
 If someone were to inject Suboxone instead of taking it as prescribed (ie. tablet form) the Naloxone gives sudden severe withdrawal symptoms.
-The addition of Suboxone to doctor’s repertoire is clearly needed.
+The addition of Suboxone to the doctor’s repertoire is clearly needed.
 In 2013 in the USA, Suboxone sales outpaced both Adderall and Viagra combined.
-Suboxone only became legal in Canada and the USA in the last ten to fifteen years so studies on it’s effectiveness are young.
+Suboxone only became legal in Canada and the USA in the last ten to fifteen years so studies on its effectiveness are young.
 However, researchers so far believe it to be much safer than Methadone due to it being harder to abuse.

-New guidelines published in the Canadian Medical Association Journal on behalf of the Canadian Research Initiative in Substance Misuse recommend that our policy of subscribing Suboxone become industry standard across all drug and alcohol rehabs in Canada.
+New guidelines published in the Canadian Medical Association Journal on behalf of the Canadian Research Initiative in Substance Misuse recommend that our policy of subscribing to Suboxone become industry standard across all drug and alcohol rehabs in Canada.
 Withdrawing from opioids, even with medical supervision, puts the substance user at a high risk of overdose should they relapse, which the vast majority of patients do.

 Suboxone blocks the opiate receptor sites in the brain so the client cannot get high from other opioids like fentanyl or heroin.
 It also helps mask some of the severe physical withdrawal effects so clients can get through the detox process easier.
 It is safer than Methadone and has fewer side effects.
 Prescribing Suboxone sets our clients up for success in their recovery.